-Samsung has a new tablet line: the Galaxy Tab S. On Thursday during their “Tab Into Color” event in New York the electronic company announced its latest tablet in a hope of disappearing Apple’s iPad from shopper’s shopping cart.
-The Galaxy Tab S is the first tablet to use a high resolution Super AMOLED screen.
+Samsung has a new tablet line: the Galaxy Tab S. On Thursday during their “Tab Into Color” event in New York, the electronic company announced its latest tablet in a hope of disappearing Apple’s iPad from shopper’s shopping carts.
+The Galaxy Tab S is the first tablet to use a high-resolution Super AMOLED screen.
 Samsung is offering the Galaxy Tab S in two sizes: a 10.5″ and a smaller model 8.4″ model with a 2560×1600 resolution.
 Surprisingly, Samsung decided to beat Apple at its own game making the Galaxy Tab S thinner and lighter than the iPad Air.
-The 10.5″ WiFi model only weights 465g while the LTE model weights 467g.
-The 8.4″ weights even less at 294g (WiFi) and 298g (LTE).
+The 10.5″ WiFi model only weighs 465g while the LTE model weighs 467g.
+The 8.4″ weighs even less at 294g (WiFi) and 298g (LTE).

-Ahead of Apple, Samsung now has fingerprint scanner in their tablet.
+Ahead of Apple, Samsung now has a fingerprint scanner on its tablet.
 The Galaxy Tab S has a fingerprint scanner so you can unlock the tablet using your fingerprint.
-The tablet features a multiple users login and allow you to hide private contents from other users.
-The Galaxy Tab S is packed with 3GB of RAM, 16/32GB of internal memory.
+The tablet features multiple user logins and allows you to hide private content from other users.
+The Galaxy Tab S is packed with 3GB of RAM, and 16/32GB of internal memory.

 The Galaxy Tab will be available in July in the US in brown and white color.
 It will have the same price as the iPad, costing $399 for the 8.4″ model and $499 for the 10.5″ version.